django/deps/draft/0009-async.rst

-The project would succeed on volunteer power alone, but it will be a lot slower and, I expect, a lot less effective at responding to changes and discoveries along the way, and we may also lose users from Django if it slows down too much.
+The project would succeed on volunteer power alone, but it will be a lot slower and, I expect, a lot less effective at responding to changes and discoveries along the way, and we may also lose users from Django if it takes too long.

 Backwards Compatibility